gene-ressler/bridge-designer/src/app/features/iterations/README.md

 What happens in the second case?

 - First we need to deal with the in-progress iteration:
   - If it was open, it is captured and closed without a test.
-Its status is "working."
+Its status is "no test."
   - If it was closed, no further work is required.
 Its bridge model was already captured as tested.
 - Next, the captured bridge of the chosen iteration is restored to the drafting panel.
 - The displayed iteration number becomes the one taken from the restored bridge model.